A Simple Goal

 Since the earliest days of television, broadcast stations – NBC, ABC, CBS and Fox – have been granted free use of the public airwaves by the Federal government.
 That’s a public subsidy worth billions of dollars.
 In exchange, the only obligation broadcasters must meet is to “serve the public interest.”
 More than 60 years later, the public subsidy continues, but the public interest side of the bargain is too often ignored.

 Because of an old TV law called “retransmission consent,” cable companies like Broadstripe are required to obtain consent from these local broadcast stations in order to carry them, and these broadcasters demand steep fees in exchange for that consent.
 Because of these outdated regulations that give TV stations a local monopoly, broadcasters often threaten to black out their signals, even though their programming remains available for free over-the-air with an antenna.

 When the blackouts do finally end, consumers get their programming back but at a much higher cost.

 Recent Programming Updates

 11/23/18 Velocity rebrands to MotorTrend.
-Velocity, the #1 media destination for auto enthusiasts, will become MotorTrend on November 23, 2018.
+Velocity, the #1 media destination for auto enthusiasts, rebranded to MotorTrend on November 23, 2018.
 MotorTrend reveals the people and the stories behind the machines, and takes you for an epic ride.
 From the makers to the menders, the drivers and the dreamers, everyone has a car story and no matter what you’re looking for, with MotorTrend, it’s Always Moving.

 11/06/18 Addition of Stadium network.
 Broadstripe is pleased to announce the addition of Stadium to our channel lineup.
 Stadium (WBFF4) is the ultimate destination for the modern day sports fan, providing world-class sports content every day of the year.
 Stadium is available on Digital Basic channel 169.